-The night was like something out of a horror film: the sky was pitch black and the only source of lights were that provided from the city, people were scarce and this made the surroundings seem utterly dead, and then a slow wind blew through and set a nearby playground in motion.
+The night was like something out of a horror film: the sky was pitch black and the only source of lights were provided by the city, people were scarce and this made the surroundings seem utterly dead, and then a slow wind blew through and set a nearby playground in motion.
 Its squeaks and creeks were the only sounds around, except for a little boy and distant footsteps.

 "Come on, Mom," the little boy groaned as he waited on the climbing bars.
 "She's always late."

 Slowly, out of the veil of darkness, Drusilla emerged like a ghost in her innocent white dress.
 She was as pale as ever, with her sickly yet porcelain form, but her voice rang out into the silence like bird echoing overhead.
 "Are you lost?"

 For a moment, the boy almost had a heart attack at the sound of her eerie British voice, but seeing her smiling he thought nothing of it.
 "No, my mom's just supposed to pick me up, is all."

 Drusilla stalked closer to the climbing bars as the child hopped off.
 "Do you want me to walk you home?"